Maikhaaa/duckytype.nvim/README.md

 # DuckyType.nvim

-Like MonkeyType, but avian. 🦆
+Like MonkeyType, but Duck. 🦆

 In your lua configuration, add an empty setup to accept the defaults.